Getting Married in Worcestershire

 Registration Offices can be found on the Registration

-for a brochure to be sent in the post or alternatively you can
+for a brochure to be sent in the post, alternatively view the

 Marriage Under Foreign Local Law

 country will be registered in that country under local law.

 However, marriages of British subjects in a foreign country cannot

 be registered here unless one of the couple is a serving member of,

 or attached to, the British Armed Forces at the time of the

 marriage.
 In these cases, the marriage can be registered by

 the appropriate service authority upon application and submission

 of satisfactory proof of the marriage.
 A certified copy of